enokjun/RALP/README.md

 - Please email **enok.cheon@ngi.no** if you need to.
 However, to inform us of any found bugs, software issues, or general feedback, please use the GitHub Issues

 # Version
-**ver 1.00**
+**ver 1.02**
-- performs combined hydrological infiltration analysis and slope stability analysis with either a deterministic or probabilistic approach for determining landslide geohazard risk with **3DPLS** and **3DTS** models
+- fixed issues regarding unit not converted when rainfall intensity is defined from GIS files

 **ver 1.01**
 - fixed issues when assigning the initial groundwater table using the "thickness above bedrock" option
 - fixed the symbol of initial suction pressure to correctly show $\psi_i$ instead of $\theta_i$, as $\theta_i$ would refer to initial volumetric water content

+**ver 1.00**
+- performs combined hydrological infiltration analysis and slope stability analysis with either a deterministic or probabilistic approach for determining landslide geohazard risk with **3DPLS** and **3DTS** models